 When AOL needs to contact you for an official reason, you will receive an Official AOL Mail.
 Official AOL Mail is designed to help you easily identify email that has been sent by AOL, and could prevent you from falling prey to any attempts at misusing your AOL account.
-Check out AOL Certified Mail to learn how to identify our messages.
+Check out Identify AOL Official Mail, Priority Mail, and Certified Mail to learn how to identify our messages.

 Billing request email scam example

 Below is an example of an email scam you may receive from someone trying to steal your billing information.
 This example demonstrates how the scammer attempts to scare you into giving them your information by threatening to close your account.
 Please report any email like this to AOL as soon as you receive it.

 Good day AOL user, we have been notified at our financial department that you have not submitted the right credit card number, telephone number, and billing address with first and last name.
 Please reply with that information and we will be glad to enter it on the computer for you.
 If you wish not to reply we will be forced to cancel your account.